Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Serving Ideas

-These truffles are most at home on a Christmas cookie platter alongside things like peanut butter blossoms, snickerdoodles, and sugar cookies.
-They hold their own as a standalone dessert on a tray with some simple holiday garnishes — a sprig of fresh rosemary or a few whole candy canes tucked in around the edges for presentation.
+These truffles feel perfect on a Christmas cookie platter with peanut butter blossoms, snickerdoodles, and sugar cookies.
+They also do great as a solo snack with some simple holiday decorations, maybe a sprig of fresh rosemary or some whole candy canes.

 FAQ